When 95% of breaches are human error, why is it on the last line of our security budget?

 President Trump signed the 2018 National Defense Authorization Act this week.
 It contains what the Register calls a "no Eugenes clause," language barring use of Kaspersky software.
 This is now a matter of Congressional direction, no longer executive discretion.
 Kaspersky is "assessing its options" (Engadget).
 The company's partners think it's got a good product, but a US Government ban will have far-reaching effects, and commercial markets won't be immune (CRN).

 A note to our readers, and especially to our Patrons: Patreon has decided not to roll out the increased fees they'd announced recently for their service.
 We're happy to say Patrons will no longer be charged a large processing fee for their pledges.
 And we'd like to take this opportunity to thank all of you who've signed up as Patrons.
 You help us keep the CyberWire up and running.

-This CyberWire look back at the Week that Was discusses events affecting China, Germany, Iran, Israel, Japan, the Republic of Korea, Russia, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, Germany, Iran, Israel, Japan, Republic of Korea, Russia, United Kingdom, United States.

 On the Podcast

 The CyberWire's Research Saturday this week features a discussion with Trend Micro's Jon Clay, who takes us through the company's study of the online black market of the Middle Eastern and North African digital souks.